-Hidden meaning: are your requirements a fit for the job you’ve applied to?
+Hidden meaning: are your requirements for your next management consultancy job a fit for the role and employer you’ve applied to?

 This is a tricky one.
+It’s deliberately not “why are you interested in this role?”
 How to answer the question might seem obvious i.e. that you align your answers with the role you’re being interviewed for.
 However, the only thing worse than not getting the job is to end up in the wrong role because you misled the interviewer(s)!

 It can be difficult to get really under the skin of a potential opportunity before the first interview but one of the most important areas of preparation can be to consider carefully how well it appears to be aligned with your objectives.
+Make sure you have a clear career plan.
 Re-read the advertisement or any other job information you have been sent.
-In the interview, you need to get the balance between candour i.e. outlining the non-negotiable bits that really matter to you, with pragmatism i.e. no job will be a 100% match.
+In the interview, you need to get the balance between outlining the non-negotiable bits that really matter to you, with pragmatism i.e. no job will be a 100% match.

 Within reason the primary objective of any interview is to have the option of getting to the next stage in the process.
 That way you are in the driving seat.
 While you most definitely shouldn’t waste your time or anyone else’s if the job is clearly not of interest remember your only real decision is when they make you an offer and by then you might be very keen!

-Hidden meaning: are you realistic and do your ambitions align with ours?
+Hidden meaning: do your ambitions align with ours?

-This can seem like another simple and boring interview question but there are many layers to it.
-If the interviewer thinks you have moved around a lot in your career it could be that you have unrealistic expectations of an employer and role.
+This can seem like another simple and boring consulting job interview question but there are many layers to it.
+If the interviewer thinks you have moved around a lot in your career they could be concerned that you have unrealistic expectations of an employer and role.
 This is an opportunity to reassure them and emphasise that you want to put down roots.
 Alternatively, they might have in mind a clear career path and be checking that your proposed direction is the same.

-Most employers will want an answer that is a balance between a focus on the job you have applied to (they will be seeking a 2-3 year timescale for that) and the broader ambition to be on an upward career track.
-Hyper ambition is rarely a good thing in these situations, however because even the most progressive employers may be concerned about your likelihood of sticking around in the role they want to fill.
-Also, poor answers include “setting up my own consulting firm” and “returning to Italy to join the family hotel business” (both genuine).
+Most employers will want an answer that is a balance between a focus on the job you have applied to (they will probably be seeking a 2-3 year timescale for that) and their wanting to see your broader ambition to be on an upward career track.
+Hyper ambition is rarely a good thing in these situations, however because even the most progressive employers may be concerned about your likelihood of sticking around in the role they actually want to fill, which is the current priority.
+So don’t suggest you will be looking for your next role or promotion in 12-18 months.
+Never say “in your job” even as a joke!
+Sorry but it’s just not funny.
+Other genuine but poor answers include “setting up my own consulting firm” and “returning to Italy to join the family hotel business”.